UCLA-BD2K/heartCases/README.md

 (or "medline_entries_" if more than one input file is provided) appended with the number of documents contained in the output and one of the following:
-* _relabeled.txt - all documents provided in the input file(s) which
+* _out.txt - all documents provided in the input file(s) which
 	match the given seach space (in this case, cardiovascular disease) with additional MeSH terms and ICD-10 annotations, where possible.
+* _plots.html - Bokeh plots of document counts and properties.
-* _sentences.txt - all document titles, PMIDs, and all abstract text labeled by sentence with topics each may contain.
+* _raw_ne.txt - all document titles, PMIDs, and the raw dictionary of abstract text and NER labels (labels include entity types and locations).
-* _topics.txt - all document titles, PMIDs, and their corresponding contents, listed by topic heading.

-Counts of matched MeSH terms, journals, publication years, and other details are also provided.
+Output is also provided in BRAT-compatible format in the "brat" folder within "output".
+Each abstract text is provided as [PMID].txt, while annotations are provided in [PMID].ann.
+The corresponding annotation.conf and visual.conf files are also generated.

+## heartCases_learn.py

+Work in progress.